pascalj/resch/README.md

 Currently implemented heuristics are:

-- [HEFT](resch/heft.py) which is a baseline for scheduling on heterogeneous resources but not specifically designed for FPGAs.
+- [HEFT](resch/original.py), which is a baseline for scheduling on heterogeneous resources but not specifically designed for
+- [CPOP](resch/cpop.py), an algorithm that tries to minimize the CP, also not designed for FPGAs.

 ## Example